-Tap the circular arrow in the middle left of the screen to zero out all sensors.
+- Tap the circular arrow in the middle left of the screen to zero out all sensors.
 It may take up to six seconds for this function to be completed.
-Any alarm conditions will be silenced when the units are zeroed.

-10. Tap the left arrow to return to the WBMS main menu.

-1. Tap Reset Triggers to access the alarm menu.
+Any alarm conditions will be silenced when the units are zeroed. - 10.
+Tap the left arrow to return to the WBMS main menu. - Tap Reset Triggers to access the alarm menu.
 Tap a value to change it.
 With the pop-up keyboard, type in the desired value then tap the U-shaped return key on the droid device.
 Then tap the up/down arrow on the alarm menu to upload the new alarm threshold to the sensor box.
 Repeat for both axes of each active sensor.
-If desired, tap the fan-shaped broadcast symbol to query the sensor units for the current alarm thresholds.
+If desired, tap the fan-shaped broadcast each active sensor.
+If desired, tap the fan-shaped broadcast thresholds.